radavis/radavis.github.io/_drafts/_logux.md

   assistance solving the issue.
 - Asking people about their political views.
 - Thinks everything is a caching issue.
-- 1/2/2019 - Found out who to ask in regards to the Hashicorp Vault issue, but didn't want to ask for fear of looking stupid, even after being told what to say.
+- 1/2/2020 - Found out who to ask in regards to the Hashicorp Vault issue, but didn't want to ask for fear of looking stupid, even after being told what to say.
+- 1/8/2020 - Didn't understand that completion of a ticket means pushing code __AND__ tests to the repository.

+## Warloc Offline

+* We have a __Web__ Application.
+Users want to be able to use it offline.

+## Warloc Pipeline

+* Deploying via a pipeline that is currently under development is a hair-pulling experience.
+* Vault -> CredHub doesn't work.
+Have to ask someone on the Platform to set secrets for us?!?
+* RADD doesn't work.
+Doesn't bubble up errors in the UI. (e.g. - click -> nothing happens.)